sebastian89n/code-learning-hub/tutorials/README.md

   software development and other fields to visualize and communicate complex concepts and systems.

+- **regexp** - Regular expressions (regex) are a powerful tool for pattern matching within strings, facilitating sophisticated text processing and validation in various programming languages.

 - **sql** - SQL is a domain-specific language used for managing and querying relational databases